"Very energetic and incredibly responsive to clients"

 "She's good at co-ordinating and keeping everyone informed and keeping the process running."

 Sara is a highly effective, experienced commercial litigator and tactician.
 Clients describe her as "exceptional" and highlight her "commitment to the case" (Chambers and Partners).
+Sara has been ranked as a notable practitioner in Chambers and Partners and has been recognised for her expertise in The Legal 500.

 The clients Sara advises include multi-national corporations, professional fiduciaries, high net worth individuals and public bodies.
 She has a particular aptitude for complex, multi-faceted disputes which she navigates with clear thinking and a keen commercial perspective.